Exploring The Cook Islands

 The Cook Islands is a Polynesian nation in the isolated eastern region of the South Pacific Islands - its closest neighbours are Tonga roughly 1,500km to the west and French Polynesia, about 800km to the east.
 The island nation is a self-governing state operating in free association with New Zealand.
 There are 15 small islands in this country with a total land area of only 240 sq km, but the Cook Islands actually covers more than 2.2 million sq km of ocean.
 The islands are separated into two groups: the Northern Cook Islands and the Southern Cook Islands.

-The majority of travellers visiting the Cook Islands stay on delightful Rarotonga, a high island with picturesque tropical mountains surrounded by white sandy beaches and lots of locally owned beach bungalows and independent restaurants. he main island with its international airport, happy-go-lucky atmosphere and great beaches.
+The majority of travellers visiting the Cook Islands stay on delightful Rarotonga, a high island with picturesque tropical mountains surrounded by white sandy beaches and lots of locally owned beach bungalows and independent restaurants.
+The main island with its international airport, happy-go-lucky atmosphere and great beaches.
 Rarotonga is the youngest of the volcanic islands, so has experienced less erosion than the others and makes for an exciting, adventurous hike through the various elevations and landscapes.
 Rarotonga takes just an hour to circumnavigate; moped hire is cheap and the most popular way to travel.

 Atiu Island, an uplifted coral atolls is the eco destination appealing to nature lovers and those looking to experience genuine Cook islands hospitality and explore unusual limestone caves.
 The remaining twelve islands of the Cooks offer traditional fishing villages, most of these being extremely remote atoll islands in the north where black pearls are farmed in the lagoons and visitors cause something to gossip about amongst the locals.

 Five Things to Know about The Cook Islands